KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 You can configure the extension's behavior by clicking the gear icon at the top right of the chat window.

 - **Theme**: Set all windows to light or dark mode.
-- **Auto Diff Compare**: Toggle automatic code analysis for artifact `Copy Code` button clicks during code replacement/diff view creation.
+- **Auto Code Replace**: Toggle automatic code analysis for artifact `Copy Code` button clicks during code replacement/diff view creation.
 - **Create Restore on Accept**: Toggle creation of restore point every time a diff is accepted.
 - **Reset URLs**: URLs to chat pages are saved to make switching chats easy.
 The last-used URL is also saved when closing VS. This button can be used in case a chat page is incorrect.
 - **Show Log Window**: Used for error reporting and debugging.